blestab/Awesome-OpenSource/CONTRIBUTING.md

 # Contributions Guide
-[Awesome-OpenSource](https://github.com/MOSHC/Awesome-OpenSource) accepts PR contributions from beginner's, Intermediate or any developers.
+[Awesome-OpenSource](https://github.com/MOSHC/Awesome-OpenSource) accepts PR contributions from beginners, Intermediate or any developers.
 Issues sections always open to solve some sort of bugs.

 ## Contents